Press Corporation Limited: Ownership

 The shares of stock of Press Corporation Limited are listed on the Malawi Stock Exchange, where they trade under the symbol PCL.
-The tale below illustrates the major shareholders in the stock of Press Corporation Plc, as at 31 December 2018.
+The table below illustrates the major shareholders in the stock of Press Corporation Plc, as at 31 December 2018.

 Governance

-Patrick W. Khembo is the chairman of the board of directors.
-George Patridge serves as the Group Chief Executive of the conglomerate.
+Radson Mwadiwa is the chairman of the board of directors.
+Ronald Mangani serves as the Group Chief Executive of the conglomerate.